Superfoods: Fact or Fiction

 7. AMARANTH

-This is a grain that improves cardiovascular health.
+This is an ancient grain that improves cardiovascular health.
 It contains fiber, vitamins, and minerals that regulate blood pressure and lower LDL cholesterol.
 The vitamin K and potassium in amaranth promotes healthy bones and teeth.
 This grain is a good source of antioxidants in the form of polyphenols that aid in the prevention of cancer by protecting the body from free radicals.

 8. SPIRULINA

-This blue-green algae helps maintain a healthy immune system because of its vitamin E, C and B6 content.
+This blue-green algae helps maintain a healthy immune system because of its vitamin E, C, and B6 content.
 It also boosts white blood cell production and antibodies that fight diseases.
 It is high in plant proteins (4g for every tablespoon) and BCAAs which aid in the speed of muscle recovery and protein synthesis in the body.
-It is a prebiotic which is key to the production of healthy gut bacteria, thereby improving digestion.
+It is a prebiotic, which is key to the production of healthy gut bacteria, thereby improving digestion.

 9. WAKAME